ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • Bharat Ratna Award, etc.

-If, however, the award is not approved by the Central or the State Government or it is given by an unapproved authority, it would become taxable in the hands of the awardee under Section 56(2) of the Income Tax Act.
+If, however, the award is not approved by the Central or the State Government or an unapproved authority gives it, it would become taxable in the hands of the awardee under Section 56(2) of the Income Tax Act.
 The money received under the award would be mentioned under the head ‘income from other sources’, and it would be taxed.

 Common examples of taxable awards include the following –